COVID-19 (coronavirus disease 2019) April 2020 updates

 CDC recommendations continue to stress that “emergency warning signs” necessitating immediate medical attention include trouble breathing, persistent pain or pressure in the chest, confusion or partial loss of consciousness, and bluish lips or face.

 April 27: On April 14, we wrote about emerging reports of cats contracting COVID-19 and communicated the latest guidance from the CDC and veterinary experts.
 As more cases have emerged in the last several days, the guidelines for pets have been revised.

 Last Wednesday (4/22), the U.S. Department of Agriculture announced that two pet cats in New York State had tested positive for the virus.
 These cats, which live in different parts of the state, are the first house pets to test positive for the virus in the U.S. One of the cats lives with an individual who had been diagnosed with COVID-19; and the other cat lives in a household where no humans been diagnosed with the illness, meaning that the cat may have been infected by a mildly ill or asymptomatic person in the home or through contact with someone outside the home.
 Both cats were tested at veterinary laboratories, using tests specifically designed for animals.
 In both cases, the cats experienced only mild respiratory symptoms and are expected to make a full recovery.

 While most of the animals to receive positive diagnoses of COVID-19 worldwide have been cats, two dogs in Hong Kong tested positive.
 Neither dogs showed symptoms of illness, though one of the dogs died after being released from quarantine, a death that was attributed to old age — the dog was 17 — rather than exposure to the virus.
-In a recent study, cats and ferrets were found to have a high susceptibility to the virus, while dogs were found to have a lower susceptibility.
+In a recent study by bioRxiv, cats and ferrets were found to have a high susceptibility to the virus, while dogs were found to have a lower susceptibility.

 The CDC’s updated recommendations for pets include the following: